irisfofs/jekyll-rp_logs/README.md

 * `strict_ooc` - true/false - If true, only lines beginning with `(` are considered OOC by default.
 * `merge_text_into_rp` - YAML list - A list of nicks whose clients split actions into normal text, like [IRCCloud did for a while](https://twitter.com/XiaguZ/status/590773722593763328).
 * `infer_char_tags` - true/false - If false, don't infer the characters in the RP by the nicks who do emotes.

+### Building the site
+Run this command:

+	jekyll build

+Optionally, add the `--watch` flag to automatically rebuild if you add more logs.
+Then get the output to somewhere that's served by a webserver, either by setting your `destination` to something there or by copying it manually.

+**Warning again:** Destination folders are cleaned whenever Jekyll builds the site.
+Seriously, don't tell Jekyll to output to a directory that has anything useful in it.

 ## Development